 It is important to read the package of bouillon to see how many cubes you need per cup of water.
 There are different brands and sizes of cube.

-For this recipe, I break the bouillon cube up into the pan as I’m toasting the pasta and let it get blending into the other ingredients just like seasoning.
+When using bouillon cubes, I break the cube up into the pan as I’m toasting the pasta so that it blends into the other ingredients just like seasoning.
 Then I add water.

 Easy Rice Pilaf Recipe

 - 1/4 Cup Broken Spaghetti A dime sized bundle of straight noodles.
 Orzo or other small noodles work well also.

 - 3 Tbsp Butter Salted

 - 1 Tbsp Parsley Chopped Fresh or 1/2 Tbsp Dry

 - 4 Cups Chicken Broth Bouillon and water if prepared broth unavailable.

 - 1/2 Tsp Black Pepper

 - Start by heating a large skillet on medium/low heat.